This post may contain affiliate links. Please see my disclosure policy for details.

 6. Dining at the Winter Palace is far from the ordinary

 Before I got here, my taxi driver warned me of the expensive food prices and the quality not being good.
 So, I decided to try it out for myself.

-I ordered a glass of rosé and a croque monsieur which came with lashings of fries!
+I ordered a glass of rosé and a Croque Monsieur which came with lashings of fries!
 I kid you not, their ketchup came in these cute mini jam jars.
-It was delicious and I had it twice on my stay.
+It was delicious and I had it twice during my stay.

-The BBQ meat is served on it’s own gold griddle, super fancy.
+The BBQ meat is served on its own gold griddle, super fancy.
 This is so you can let the meat cook on the hot plate.
-You can then help yourself to fresh salad, vegetables, bread, potatoes and rice etc.
+You can then help yourself to a fresh salad, vegetables, bread, potatoes, and rice etc.

 The price for the buffet was £550EGP (£25) without tax or service.
 I thought it was worth the money.
 Booking is recommended.

 If you get bored of the cuisine at the Winter Palace or fancy something more budget-friendly, try Sofra.
 It’s only a ten-minute walk away, has wonderful service, and serves tasty traditional Egyptian cuisine.

 7. The staff here really care about their service

 The staff really blew me away at the Winter Palace.
 When I arrived I received a note which welcomed me personally.

 Then, I fell extremely sick while I was here and had caught a nasty chest infection.
 My carriage driver brought me to a pharmacy to get me medicine.
 This meant that on one of the days, I had to lock myself away in my room to recover.